-The last part of our movies made in Barcelona series:
+Now, this is the last part of our movies made in Barcelona series:

 Strolling through scenarios of “Perfume” often means taking in narrow and charming streets of the Gothic Quarter.
-While Jean Baptiste is discovering new smells, we get to see pictures of the old Barcelona, specifically, around the Cathedral and Santa Eulalia.
-We recommend to visit this breathtaking basilica (entry costs 5 €) and that of its cloister, where we access precisely one of the paved streets that are being shown in the opening scenes of The Perfume.
+While Jean Baptiste is discovering new smells, we get to see pictures of the old Barcelona; specifically, around the Cathedral and Santa Eulalia.
+Certainly, we recommend to visit this breathtaking basilica (entry costs 5 €) and that of its cloister, where we access precisely one of the paved streets that are being shown in the opening scenes of The Perfume.

-More specifically, its the central square which is shown in the final scene of The Perfume, in which a single drop of fragrance that Jean-Baptiste has created (mixing all the scents of his beautiful and unfortunate victims) leads the angry citizens of Grasse, who were about to behead Jean Baptiste, to fall in love and forgive him.
+More specifically, its the central square which is shown in the final scene of The Perfume, in which a single drop of fragrance that Jean-Baptiste has created (mixing all the scents of his beautiful and unfortunate victims) leads the angry citizens of Grasse; who were about to behead Jean Baptiste, to fall in love and forgive him.

 Find your accommodation now!

-The main character in Barcelona is the American salesman Ted Boynton, who lives and works in the eponymous Spanish city in the early 1980s.
+A comedy portraying the city with humor through the difficulties of a Yankee marriage to suit Catalonia.
+The main character in Barcelona is the American salesman Ted Boynton; who lives and works in the eponymous Spanish city in the early 1980s.
 Ted’s cousin, Fred, a naval officer, unexpectedly comes to stay with Ted at the beginning of the movie.
-Fred has been sent to Barcelona to handle public relations on behalf of a U.S. fleet scheduled to arrive later.
+Fred is in Barcelona under the responsibility to handle public relations on behalf of a U.S. fleet scheduled to arrive later.

 “During the last decade of the cold war there was much anti-American feeling in Barcelona over NATO and America’s presence in Spain.
 American buildings were targets for bombs and Yanquis Go Home graffiti appeared everywhere.
 Into this atmosphere comes a young American lieutenant with the 6th Fleet who stays with his cousin, an uptight businessman who at least is in tune with local feeling and is embarrassed by his unwanted guest, though he concedes to showing him the city – bars, clubs, all of it – introducing him to an attractive Catalan woman, telling him, “You seem very intelligent for an American.”
-Stillman delivers a humorous yet thoughtful look at Barcelona during the 1980s while providing splendid shots of the city.
+Stillman delivers a humorous yet thoughtful look at Barcelona during the 1980s while providing by the movies made with splendid shots of the city.